What Size Generator for Welding?

 Either way, you can now make an informed decision based on the minimum wattage required to operate a welder at full capacity.

-While it’s ideal to have 30-50% extra generator capacity than you need, you may decide that a welder/generator combo allowing only 80% of the welders capacity is right for you.
+While it’s ideal to power your welder with a generator having 30-50% more capacity than you need, you may decide that a welder/generator combo allowing only 80% of welder capacity is right for you.

 You’ll make the call based on your situation.
 Sizing a generator for welding forces us to balance power, price, and portability.